nyu-cs-cy-6533-fall-2021/assignment-4-environment-mapping-and-shadow-mapping-YiLight/README.md

 * press 'ESC' to delete all objects

 ### Move/Change camera (using trackball)
-* press 'SPACE' to change between orthographic camera and perspective camera
 * press '4' or '5' to rotate the camera around X axis
 * press '6' or '7' to rotate the camera around Y axis
 * press '8' or '9' to rotate the camera around Z axis